esp-idf-lib/core/CONTRIBUTING.md

 and ESP8266, while SPI drivers need serious workarounds to support ESP8266.
 [`led_strip_spi`](components/led_strip_spi) attempted to support both, but you might want to write a different driver for each.

-**Your code assumes a single build method, such as `idf.py`**.
-Although `GNU make` build method is considered as legacy, it is still a supported build method.
-The CI builds your code twice; with `idf.py` and with `GNU make`.
-Both must be successful.
-In ESP8266 RTOS SDK, `idf.py` is lagged behind from the one in `esp-idf`.
-For ESP8266 target, the CI builds examples with `GNU make` only.

 Check return codes (most of functions in `esp-idf`), return values (e.g.
 `malloc(3)`), or `errno` (e.g. some standard C functions).
 Propagate the